 Let’s Move!
 Pennsylvania conference awards three mini-grants to put knowledge and best practices learned at the conference into action in local communities.

 With an incubation period of one to four days, how do you know if you have the flu or just the common cold?

-The Center for Rural Pennsylvania commissioned a Marcellus Shale Impacts study, the first looking at population changes and Marcellus shale development
+The Center for Rural Pennsylvania commissioned a Marcellus Shale Impacts study, the third looking at impacts on Pennsylvania schools and education.

-This one-day short course will be held in four locations across Pennsylvania.
-Equine gastrointestinal parasites, and their increasing resistance to available dewormers, are a major concern in the equine industry.
-Taking a whole-farm approach to control can cut down on deworming, save money on products that are no longer effective on your farm, help you learn which horses have natural resistance and which ones are “shedders”, and help reduce parasite resistance.
+Workshops are planned to educate farm owners on taking a whole-farm approach to control can cut down on deworming, save money on products that are no longer effective on your farm, help you learn which horses have natural resistance and which ones are “shedders”, and help reduce parasite resistance.

 iLook Out for Child Abuse is an online learning module that uses interactive videos to help prepare Early Childhood Professionals to be responsible mandated reporters for suspected child abuse.

 The PA Horse World Expo will bring the nation’s leading equestrian clinicians and entertainers to Harrisburg for four days of education, entertainment and shopping.